Author: Dr. Hossny Azizalrahman Traditional urban master plans are static documents that struggle to keep pace with rapid urban transformat...

-By establishing a live body of urban knowledge, the GeoAI-driven framework provides city leaders, planners, and policymakers with actionable, real-time insights.
-It changes master planning from a fixed document into an adaptive and predictive planning tool.
+By establishing a live body of knowledge, this GeoAI-driven framework empowers city leaders with actionable, real-time insights, transforming master planning into an adaptive, predictive tool.

-Building on this framework, future research will focus on scaling the City Engine to support live carbon-footprint tracking and predictive land-value capture metrics.
-These additions will help cities connect spatial planning with climate accountability, economic forecasting, and sustainable urban development.
+Building on this framework, our future research focuses on scaling this City Engine to integrate live carbon-footprint tracking and predictive land-value capture metrics.

 About the Author